 • A fifth dose is recommended between 4 and 6 years of age.

 Adolescents and Adults

-- One dose of the tetanus-diphtheria-pertussis booster vaccine (abbreviation: Tdap; trade names: Boostrix®, Adacel®) should be given to all adolescents between the ages of 11 through 18 years.
+• One dose of the tetanus-diphtheria-pertussis booster vaccine (abbreviation: Tdap; trade names: Boostrix®, Adacel®) should be given to all adolescents between the ages of 11 and 18 years.

 For More Information

 • ACIP recommendations: https://www.cdc.gov/vaccines/hcp/acip-recs/vacc-specific/tdap-td.html

 Diphtheria disease is mediated by the toxin of the aerobic gram-positive bacterium

 Corynebacterium diphtheria.
 The incubation period is generally 2-5 days.
 Diphtheria can infect almost any mucous membrane, but most commonly infects the pharynx and tonsils.
 Disease begins insidiously with mild symptoms such as malaise, sore throat, low-grade fever and anorexia.
 A membrane forms and expands within 2-3 days potentially causing respiratory obstruction, and sometimes results in coma and death within 6-10 days.
 Complications from diphtheria are mostly attributable to the toxin, and the most common complications other than respiratory obstruction are paralysis and myocarditis.